rsek/dataforged/moves/moves.md

 Roll   | Result
 -------|-----------------------------------------------------------------------
-1-40   | It’s worse than you thought: You or an ally make a suffer move (-2) 41-52  | The victory is short-lived: A new complication or foe is revealed 53-64  | You face collateral damage: Something is lost, damaged, or broken 65-76  | Others pay the price: Someone else suffers the cost 77-88  | Others won’t forget: You are marked for vengeance
+1-40   | It’s worse than you thought: You or an ally make a suffer move (-2) 41-52  | The victory is short-lived: A new peril or foe is revealed 53-64  | You face collateral damage: Something is lost, damaged, or broken 65-76  | Others pay the price: Someone else suffers the cost 77-88  | Others won’t forget: You are marked for vengeance